carpediem/errors/README.md

 ## Usage

 Let's say you want to use PHP's `touch` function.
 This function return `false` and emit an `E_WARNING` if the file can not be created.
 A way to workaround this behavior is to use the `@` operator which is considered to be a bad practice as it silenced error reporting and slow down PHP execution.
-The `CaptureError` class helps you better handle these limitations.
+The `CaptureError` and the `ErrorToException` classes help you better handle these limitations.

 ```php